Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction

 In the early 2000s, the field of finite-domain constraint satisfaction quickly rose in fame, in particular due to the discovery of tight connections with universal algebra.
 The most basic of these connections is that two structures with identical domains have the same sets of pp-definable relations if and only if they have the same sets of polymorphisms~\cite{jeavons1997closure,jeavons1998algebraic}.
 Here, a \emph{polymorphism} of a relational structure $\struct{A}$ is simply a homomorphism from a finite power of $\struct{A}$ into $\struct{A}$ itself; we denote by $\Pol(\struct{A})$ the set of all polymorphisms of $\struct{A}$, the \emph{polymorphism clone} of $\struct{A}$.
-Since taking expansions by primitive positive relations does not lead to an increase in complexity, the study of finite-domain CSPs is subsumed by the study of finite algebras.
+Since taking expansions by pp-definable relations does not lead to an increase in complexity, the study of finite-domain CSPs is subsumed by the study of finite algebras.

 Over the past two decades, the link between universal algebra and CSPs was gradually refined.
-After an intermediate stop at \emph{pp-interpretations}~\cite{bulatov2005classifying}, today we know that also pp-constructibility between finite relational structures is fully encoded in their polymorphism clones~\cite[Theorem~1.3]{barto2018wonderland}: $\struct{A'}$ is pp-constructible from $\struct{A}$ if and only if $\Pol(\struct{A'})$ satisfies all \emph{height-1 identities} of $\Pol(\struct{A})$.
+After an intermediate stop at pp-interpretations~\cite{bulatov2005classifying}, today we know that also pp-constructibility between finite relational structures is fully encoded in their polymorphisms~\cite[Thm.~1.3]{barto2018wonderland}: $\struct{A}'$ is pp-constructible from $\struct{A}$ if and only if $\Pol(\struct{A}')$ satisfies all \emph{height-1 identities} of $\Pol(\struct{A})$.
 By a breakthrough result of Bulatov~\cite{bulatov2017dichotomy} and Zhuk~\cite{zhuk2017proof,zhuk2020proof}, the pp-construction of $\struct{K}_3$ is the unique source of NP-hardness for finite-domain CSPs (if P$\neq$NP), and in fact, they provided a polynomial-time algorithm for any such CSP which does not pp-construct $\struct{K}_3$.
 Besides its complexity-theoretic significance (in particular, of confirming the dichotomy conjecture of Feder and Vardi~\cite{federvardi1998}), this result has the additional appeal that the border for tractability can be described by a neat universal-algebraic condition on polymorphism clones.
-We state the theorem of Bulatov and Zhuk in a formulation which takes into account the results in~\cite{barto2018wonderland} and~\cite{Siggers_2010}.
+We state the theorem of Bulatov and Zhuk in a formulation which takes into account the results in~\cite{barto2018wonderland,Siggers_2010}.